Lviv Border Detachment: History

 The detachment was established in 1993 to guard the western border of Ukraine.

 On 29 December 2017, a guardsman of the detachment (Volodymyr Volodymyrovych Salivonchyk) was killed by separatists at a checkpoint near Volnovakha.
 In 2019, the detachment detained 5 Turkish citizens trying to illegally cross the border into EU.
 The detachment received 8 patrol vehicles, 3 mobile thermal vision complexes and 126 radio stations as part of the "Cross-border Cooperation Programme Poland-Belarus-Ukraine 2014-2020".
 In January 2021, the detachment seized 410 packs of cigarettes under the decorative trim of the ceiling of a Ford car being smuggled into Poland.

-Following the start of the Russian invasion of Ukraine, the detachment intensified it's duties on the western border as well as on the frontlines.
+Following the start of the Russian invasion of Ukraine, the detachment intensified its duties on the western border as well as on the frontlines.
 From February to mid November 2022, the detachment detained 107 people trying to illegally cross the border to escape conscription.
 On 29 January 2023, a guardsman of the detachment (Mykhailo Fedorovych Chop) was killed in Blagodatne.
 In March 2023, the detachment stopped 3,000 people from crossing the border including 170 with falsified documents and foiled 68 smuggling attempts of items worth more than UAH 1 million as well as 200 ammunition units.
 Now the police are dealing with these cases, On 21 April 2023, a guardsman of the detachment was killed in Bakhmut.
 On 29 September 2023, the Detachment was awarded the honorary award "For Courage and Bravery".
 In early 2024, the detachment exposed a schemes to smuggle 130 vehicles into Ukraine without paying duties under the guise of military aid.
 In June 2024, the detachment struck Russian positions using FPV drones and ATGMs.
 On 21 June 2024, a guardsman of the detachment (Andriy Kurylo) was killed in action.
 In August 2024, the detachment received 50 DJI Mavic 3 Pro UAVs donated by volunteers.
 The Shkval unit of the detachment has seen extensive combat in the Battle of Bakhmut and the Battle of Vovchansk.
 The Shkval Special Unit of the detachment were operating in the Serebryansky forest in November 2024.
 Also in November 2024 the detachment seized food supplements, items labeled as CBD-cannabidiol and electronic cigarettes worth 700 thousand hryvnias being smuggled.
 On 13 November 2024, the "Shkval" unit of the detachment captured a Russian soldier, killed twelve Russian soldiers and wounded multiple more in Serebryansky forest.
 On 15 November 2024, the Shkval unit of the detachment again struck Russian positions using FPV drones.